 Once the dressing is whisked up, toss the greens and the beets together with it and divide it among the bowls.
 Top each with the nuts and the goat cheese.
 I love the salad on its own as an entree, maybe with some fresh bread.
 It also makes a great starter or side for a fancier dinner party, served with your favorite meat.

-- 2 Tbsp plus 1 tsp pure maple syrup, divided
+- 1 Tablespoons plus 1 teaspoon pure maple syrup, divided

-- 6 cups leafy greens (spring or field mix, arugula, or spinach), washed
+- 6 cups leafy greens (spring or field mix, arugula, spinach or a combination), washed

 - Heat oven to 400°F. If your beets are large, cut them in half or quarters to reduce roasting time.
-Place the beets on a piece of aluminum foil.
+Place the beets onto a large piece of aluminum foil.
 Fold the foil into a sealed packet, ensuring to crimp the edges closed.
 Place foil packet onto a baking sheet.
-Roast for 30-45 minutes until a paring knife can be easily inserted into a beet, about 35-40 minutes.
+Roast until the tip of a paring knife can be easily inserted into a beet, about 35-40 minutes.
 Cool slightly until you are able to handle them.

 - Rub beets with a clean paper towel to remove the skin.
-Cut into slices or wedges and set aside.
+Cut into slices, wedges or cubes and set aside.

-- While beets are cooking, roast walnuts in a small, dry skillet over medium heat.
-When nuts become fragrant, pour 2 Tbsp of the maple syrup into the walnuts.
+- While beets are cooking, roast walnuts in a small, dry non-stick skillet over medium heat.
+When nuts become fragrant, pour 1 Tablespoons of the maple syrup over the walnuts.
 Remove from heat and stir walnuts to coat completely with syrup.
 Allow to cool in the skillet.
 Break up any clumps of nuts with fingers or wooden spoon.

-- Whisk balsamic vinegar, remaining maple syrup and salt and pepper together.
+- Whisk balsamic vinegar, remaining teaspoon of maple syrup, salt and pepper together.
 Continue whisking vigorously while slowly drizzling in the olive oil.
 Toss this dressing together with the greens to evenly coat.